Are you a ‘Generalist’ or a ‘Specialist’?

 Although both electronic drum kits feature rubber pads, the rebound on these drums feel slightly different.

-You’ll also notice that the kick pad on the Alesis Nitro gives you a better feedback when it comes to training your kick technique.
+You’ll also notice that the kick pad on the Alesis Nitro gives you more accurate feedback when it comes to training your kick technique.
+You’ll be able to feel the bounce and timing of the kick pedal as you play the bass drum.

 5 – Size